SuperShinyEyes/health-cheatsheet/index.rst

 Mom, kill cancer
 ================

-This is a medical log of my mom's fight against her lung cancer.
-The doctor assumes it is a transferred cancer from her old rectal cancer(stage 1) which she cured 4 years ago through surgery.
+This is a medical log of my mom's fight against her distant recurrent rectal cancer in her lungs.
+The doctor assumes it is from her old rectal cancer(stage 1) which she cured 4 years ago through surgery.

 Note for my coauthors in my family
 ==================================